New UniFi U7 Pro XG Wall: Where It Fits Best for Offices and High-Performance Home Networks featured image for Texas 67 Systems

 What We Usually Consider First

 Before recommending hardware, we usually look at the floorplan, user density, likely interference, available cabling paths, and how the network may need to grow later.
-Good planning matters much more than chasing a spec sheet.
+Good planning matters a lot more than chasing a marketing page.
+UniFi’s own Design Center is useful here because it reinforces the same point: coverage planning should happen before the gear decision is locked in.[2]

 Texas 67 Perspective